 In regard to my “9/11 conspiracy theories” Sillybeliefs.com attempted to undermine my reputation by stating Ian Wishart, the editor of Investigate magazine, (who promoted the official story of 9/11), was distancing himself from me.
 One of the reasons I stopped writing for this magazine and moved to the so-called “alternative media,” was because I knew the official story of 9/11 was a fraud and did not wish to write for a publication that did not acknowledge this. sillybeliefs.com sillybeliefs.com sillybelief sillybeliefs sillybeliefs

-Investigate did acknowledge the existence of chemtrails though and Sillybeliefs.com appears to have overlooked this fact.
+Investigate magazine’s editor did acknowledge the existence of aerosol trails/chemtrails though and Sillybeliefs.com failed to address this fact.
 In one of the first issues of Investigate, the December 2000 issue, there was the article titled: ‘Ghost Riders In The Sky,’ written by Canadian chemtrail researcher, William Thomas.
 Also, one of the Investigate magazine cover stories in 2002 was an article regarding weather modification technology, (including cloud seeding/chemtrails), titled: ‘Global Storming – America’s New Weapon.’
 The cover photo was of an aircraft spraying a pinky-orange-coloured chemtrail.

 The Sillybeliefs.com article on chemtrails has a section regarding the Christchurch earthquakes, where it is stated incorrectly: “Evidently, according to Swinney it was an evil government…” This is not true, I have not stated I believe the Christchurch earthquakes were due to an “evil government.”
 My website, Northland NZ Chemtrails Watch has referred to the many ‘coincidences’ associated with the earthquakes in a rational fashion, and included information from journalist Ben Vidgen regarding the technology linked to earthquake production that is in New Zealand.